-Erik Prince’s plan for turning over the war in Afghanistan to private contractors, with Prince at its head, is still getting airplay.
+Erik Prince’s plan for turning over the war in to private contractors, with Prince at its head, is still getting airplay.
 Fox News’ John Stossel has posted a piece where he is buying in on Prince’s plan on privatizing the war in an attempt to get things accomplished.

 Like other pieces, there is always the issue of accountability, who are these contractors going to be answerable to?
 The Viceroy Prince?
 The government of Afghanistan, the United States or their own country of origin?